kevcodez/spring-boot-dashboard-scheduled-tasks/README.md

 # Images

+## Overview

 ![Overview of the jobs](images/dashboard_1.PNG?raw=true)

+* Switch between environments
+* List of all services configured
+* Select a specific service to view jobs from the service
+* Info about latest run
+* Status from latest run (not run, failed, success)

+## Mobile View

 ![Mobile view](images/dashboard_2.PNG?raw=true)

+## Specific Job

 ![View runs from a specific job](images/dashboard_3.PNG?raw=true)

+* Last 10 runs with timings
+* Stats
+** Average runtime
+** Run count
+** Exceptions occured
+* CRON settings

+If the job did not run yet, it looks like this:

 ![Specific job, when job did not run yet](images/dashboard_4.PNG?raw=true)

+## Specific run

 ![Data from a specific run](images/dashboard_5.PNG?raw=true)

+* View error details
+* View timing

 # Configuration